Konstantin Stanislavski: Productions as research into working methods

 Stanislavski's production of A Month in the Country (1909) was a watershed in his artistic development.
 Breaking the MAT's tradition of open rehearsals, he prepared Turgenev's play in private.
 They began with a discussion of what he would come to call the "through-line" for the characters (their emotional development and the way they change over the course of the play).
 This production is the earliest recorded instance of his practice of analysing the action of the script into discrete "bits".

-At this stage in the development of his approach, Stanislavski's technique was to identify the emotional state contained in the psychological experience of the character during each bit and, through the use of the actor's emotion memory, to forge a subjective connection to it.
+At this stage in the development of his approach, Stanislavski's technique was to identify the emotional state contained in the psychological experience of the character during each bit and, through the use of the actor's emotional memory, to forge a subjective connection to it.
 Only after two months of rehearsals were the actors permitted to physicalise the text.
 Stanislavski insisted that they should play the actions that their discussions around the table had identified.
 Having realised a particular emotional state in a physical action, he assumed at this point in his experiments, the actor's repetition of that action would evoke the desired emotion.
 As with his experiments in The Drama of Life, they also explored non-verbal communication, whereby scenes were rehearsed as "silent études" with actors interacting "only with their eyes".
 The production's success when it opened in December 1909 seemed to prove the validity of his new methodology.

 Late in 1910, Gorky invited Stanislavski to join him in Capri, where they discussed actor training and Stanislavski's emerging "grammar".
-Inspired by a popular theatre performance in Naples that employed the techniques of the commedia dell'arte, Gorky suggested that they form a company, modeled on the medieval strolling players, in which a playwright and group of young actors would devise new plays together by means of improvisation.
+Inspired by a popular theatre performance in Naples that employed the techniques of the commedia dell'arte, Gorky suggested that they form a company, modeled on the medieval strolling players, in which a playwright and group of young actors would devise new plays together using improvisation.
 Stanislavski would develop this use of improvisation in his work with his First Studio.